-- Ensuring their conservation programmes are of scale and budget appropriate to the local context. - Long-term strategic planning and resource mobilisation that sustains conservation over time. - Developing best practices for improving livelihoods and well-being, reducing poverty and enhancing community financial sustainability based on the utilisation of biocultural resources. - Developing with appropriate new and improving existing methods to sustain financial investment and resources for conservation, particularly through use of economic and financial tools, legislation, private sector partnerships and market based mechanisms.
+- Ensuring their conservation programmes are of scale and budget appropriate to the local context - Long-term strategic planning and resource mobilisation that sustains conservation over time - Develop best practices for improving livelihoods, reducing poverty and enhancing community financial sustainable based on the utilisation of biocultural resources - Innovate with appropriate new and existing methods to sustain financial investment and resources for conservation, particularly through use of economic and financial tools, legislation, partnerships and market based mechanisms.

-Principle 5: Good Governance
+Principle 5.
+Good Governance